wozjac/sap-abap-nw-752-ubuntu-docker/README.md

 ## Installation

+Tested on Win10 machine with Docker Desktop and Rancher Desktop (dockerd runtime), both with WSL integration.

 - clone this repository
 - download all files (license too) for NW 7.52 <https://developers.sap.com/trials-downloads.html?search=7.52>
 - extract all files into `sapinst` folder.
 So at the end you have: